 Mobile App Allows Parents to Either Keep Kids Safe or Follow Their Every Move [UPDATED]

 There is a smart phone app that can allow parents to keep track of what their kids are doing all the time.
 GPS apps are fairly common, but this mobile app – called Smart Shepherd – isn’t just a GPS tracker.
 It does so much more.

-I currently use an app called Life360 (a GPS app) to help find my son’s phone when he loses it, or I want to know where he is.
+I currently use a GPS app called Life360 to help find my son’s phone when he loses it, or I want to know where he is.
 Like Life360, the Smart Shepherd app has GPS capabilities, but it also serves as a sort of a ‘panic button’.
 If a child is in any kind of danger, they can hit the button, and their phone automatically takes photos of the kid’s surroundings.
 It also sends a text message to every number in their emergency contacts list and alerts authorities.
 All for $15.00 a month.
 Very cool.

 The other part of Smart Shepherd can be considerably more sneaky.
 When you download the app (which doesn’t have a brand name on it, and cannot be tracked back to Smart Shepherd), it is also constantly capturing information of the child’s surroundings in real time.
 You can keep track of emails, text messages, and even listen in to conversations your kid is having.
 It seems you can also intercept messages before they are sent from your child’s phone.
 It gives you the possibility to intervene on your kids’ social behavior, before it even happens.